nearform/azure-workshop/README.md

 ## Make some changes to the app and redeploy

-Now it is time to change the app, push the changes to GitHub and see what happens.
+Now it is time to change the app, push the changes to GitHub and see what happens through the pipelines on Azure DevOps (https://dev.azure.com)

 ## Use release gates/criteria to seek for manual approval before releasing

-We have seen how to build a release
+We have seen how to build an artifact and release it.
+Now we want to configure our release pipeline to require manual releasing and seek for approval.
+This will require someone to manually create a release and someone else (can be the same person on this workshop) to approve the release.